-- 2,500 Chase Ultimate Rewards bonus points ($25) when you add an authorized user who makes a purchase in the 1st 3 months of opening your account
+- $25 (2,500 Chase Ultimate Rewards bonus points) when you add an authorized user and make a purchase in the first 3 months of opening your account

-- 5X Chase Ultimate Rewards points (on up to $1,500 in spending) in rotating categories each quarter when you activate the bonus!
+- 5% cash back (5X Chase Ultimate Rewards points) on up to $1,500 in combined spending in rotating categories each quarter when you activate the bonus!

 This card charges 3% in foreign transaction fees for each transaction in US dollars.
 So it’s NOT a good option for folks looking for a credit card to use while traveling abroad.